nsoft/ns-login/README.md

   * Actions to specify complex server side operations beyond CRUD
   * _Optional_ javascript library for simplified interaction and caching
 * _Optional_ Authorization via Apache Shiro with database backed permissions
-* _Comming Soon: Optional web UI for simple user management_
+* _WIP: Optional web UI for simple user management_

 The basic login/logout features can be added to any existing application by adding a servlet filter.
 Shiro Authorization presently requires a Guice environment.
 Any of the supplied